HappyPorch/uSplit/README.md

 </dependentAssembly>
 ```

-Both dlls need to be copied to the paths indicated in the above.
+Both dlls need to be copied to the paths as indicated above.
+For convenience the dlls are in source control, under the lib folder.

 ## Google Analytics